I Stayed at 5 Fairbanks Hotels to Chase the Northern Lights: Here’s Where You Should Book

 2. Borealis Basecamp

-I got to visit Borealis Basecamp for a northern lights viewing tour, and wow – my jaw literally dropped when I saw those futuristic-looking domes dotting the snowy landscape!
+I visited Borealis Basecamp for a northern lights viewing tour, and wow – my jaw literally dropped when I saw those futuristic-looking domes dotting the snowy landscape!

 Even though I wasn’t staying overnight, they let me peek inside one of the igloos, and I immediately added it to my bucket list.